 A Roth IRA enables you to take out 100% of what you have contributed at any time and for any reason, with no taxes or penalties.
 Only earnings in the Roth IRA are subject to restrictions on withdrawals.
 Generally, withdrawals are considered to come from contributions first.
 Distributions from earnings—which can be taxable if the conditions are not met—begin only when all contributions have been withdrawn.

 As long as you have earned compensation, whether it is a regular paycheck or 1099 income for contract work, you can contribute to a Roth IRA—no matter how old you are.
-There is no age requirement for contributions, as there is for a traditional IRA, where you cannot contribute if you are older than age 70½—even if you have earned income.
+There is no age requirement for contributions.

-The younger you are, the more chance there is that your income will be higher when you retire.
-For instance, if you’re under age 30, it's likely that your income and spending during retirement will be significantly higher than it is now, at the beginning of your career.
+The younger you are, the greater the chance that your income will be higher when you retire.
+For instance, if you’re under age 30, it's likely that your income and spending during retirement will be significantly higher than it is at the beginning of your career.
 And the greater the difference between your income now and your income in retirement, the more advantageous a Roth account can be.

 If you earn too much to contribute

-In order to contribute to a Roth IRA, you must have employment compensation, and then there are income limits.
-If your income is over the IRS limits, the only way you can take advantage of a Roth IRA’s tax-free withdrawals is by converting money from an existing retirement account, such as a traditional IRA.2 A caveat: Although you may be tempted to pay for the costs of a Roth IRA conversion by using proceeds from the qualified account you’re converting, doing so can reduce the potential benefits of conversion.
-This is doubly true if you’re not yet age 59½, because you may have to pay a 10% withdrawal penalty in addition to regular income taxes.
+In order to contribute to a Roth IRA, you must have employment compensation, and there are also income limits.
+If your income is over the IRS limits, the only way you can take advantage of a Roth IRA is by converting money from an existing retirement account, such as a traditional IRA.2 There is a cost, though.
+You need to pay taxes on what you convert.

-No matter what your age, because a Roth IRA may improve your tax picture, it makes sense to take the time to see whether you would benefit from one, notes Hevert.
-The key is to discuss your situation with a tax or financial adviser to help you fully assess your situation.
+No matter what your age, because a Roth IRA may improve your tax picture, it makes sense to take the time to see whether you would benefit from one.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.